bhits/master-ui/docs/docker-image-desc.md

 # Short Description
-The Master User Interface (master-ui) is a single UI interface to login to Consent2Share(C2S) as patient, provider or staff user account.
+The Master User Interface (master-ui) is a single UI interface to login to Consent2Share(C2S) as a patient, provider or staff user account.

 # Full Description